redhat-na-ssa/whitepaper-stt-evaluation-on-kubernetes/run/README.md

 Smoke test API

-> Note this will throw an Internal Server Error at the moment: https://github.com/vllm-project/vllm/pull/12909
+> IMPORTANT NOTE: This does not work right now as there is an Internal Server Error: https://github.com/vllm-project/vllm/pull/12909

 ```sh
 curl -X POST $WHISPER_ENDPOINT/v1/audio/transcriptions \